-Interests are calculated compounded paid 1. funds of other banks and financial institutions - for a term shorter than one month at the end of month at maturity pursuant to Agreement / Transaction Confirmation at maturity - for a term over one monthly at maturity pursuant to Agreement / month pursuant to Agreement / Transaction Confirmation Transaction Confirmation
+Interests are calculated compounded paid 1. funds of other banks and finan 1. funds of other banks and financial institutions - for a term shorter than one month at the end of month at maturity pursuant Agreement Transaction to / at maturity - for a term over one month monthly at maturity pursuant to pursuant to Agreement / Transaction Confirmation Agreement Transaction Confirmation /